How Does A Goalie Get A Win In Ice Hockey?

 Conclusion

 Ladies and gentlemen, this brings us to the end of this amazing journey on what it means to get a win in ice hockey.
-By now, you should able to know which goalie gets a win if there is a need to substitute a goalie in between the match.
+By now, you should be able to know which goalie gets a win if there is a need to substitute a goalie in between the matches.